nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 _USE CALL ONLY_ when there is an emergency.
 And only for emergency.

-When you're away mute your messaging app.
+When you're away, mute your messaging app.
 Only keep your phone in case someone calls you for an emergency.
 Nobody calls you?
 Then you can just chill out.

 ## Can you send people messages when there are unavailable?